xicodomingues/francinette/README.md

 works in most cases.
 It is also useful to think about corner cases, like what should it return if the string is `""` or `"   "` or `"word"`.
 Don't rely just on `francinette` or other tests.

-### :warning: Write your own tests, It's a very essencial part of programming. :warning:
+### :warning: Write your own tests, It's a very essential part of programming. :warning:

 ## Table of Contents
 1. [Purpose](#purpose)